esjeon/hack-alienfx/protocol.md

     s : slot

- - Save the following command to the specified slot.
+ - Save the next command to the specified slot.
- - Must be followed by a color-related commands (Morph, Pulse, Color, and Loop)
+ - Must be followed by an Action or Loop
  - (TODO: better name?)

-### 0x09: Save
+### 0x09: Write Slots

     02:09:  :  :  :  :  :  :